Support & Resources

 Based on animal data, men should not donate semen during therapy and for 90 days following discontinuation of CELLCEPT.

-The most common adverse reactions in clinical trials (20% or greater) include diarrhea, leukopenia, infection, vomiting, and there is evidence of a higher frequency of certain types of infections eg, opportunistic infection.
+The most common adverse reactions in clinical trials (≥ 20%) include diarrhea, leukopenia, infection, vomiting, and there is evidence of a higher frequency of certain types of infections eg, opportunistic infection.
 The adverse event profile associated with the administration of CELLCEPT Intravenous has been shown to be similar to that observed after administration of oral dosage forms of CELLCEPT.
 Phlebitis and thrombosis have been reported with intravenous administration.
 Please refer to the full Prescribing Information for additional Adverse Reactions.

 Please see full Prescribing Information, including Boxed WARNINGS and Medication Guide, for additional Important Safety Information.